Gluten-Free Emergency Food: Gluten-Free Meals

 Italian Wild Risotto

-Valley Food Storage Italian Wild Risotto features a mild taste with parsley flakes added, making it pair well with any freeze-dried protein and perfect for a quick and convenient lunch or dinner for the whole family.
+Valley Food Storage Italian Wild Risotto features a mild taste with added parsley flakes, making it pair well with any freeze-dried protein and perfect for a quick and convenient lunch or dinner for the whole family.
 Each pouch of Italian wild risotto contains five servings.

 ✔︎ Simple Ingredients